 Upon acceptance, students are given access to an online student orientation.
 This is an opportunity to become acquainted with the university and the services available to students.
 All new students are strongly encouraged, and in some programs students are required to attend an orientation session for their programs.

 Saint Mary’s University of Minnesota complies with applicable federal, state, and local laws concerning access to educational benefits and programs.
 For the purposes of this policy, a student with a disability is one who:

 - Has a physical or mental impairment that materially or substantially limits a major life activity and,

 - Has a record of such an impairment and,

 - Is regarded as having such an impairment.

 A student with a disability who requests academic assistance must provide professionally recognized documentation of the disability and the need for services requested.
 Students are responsible for furnishing current documentation of their disability to the disability coordinator or dean.
 These diagnostic reports should be within three years of the request for service and should be completed by a physician or other licensed practitioner.
-Determination of the specific services for eligible students will be made by the disability services coordinator or Associate Vice President of Enrollment Management and Student Services with input from any appropriate administrative and faculty members, taking into account the eligible student’s stated preferences.
+Determination of the specific services for eligible students will be made by the disability services coordinator or Vice Provost of Enrollment Management with input from any appropriate administrative and faculty members, taking into account the eligible student’s stated preferences.
 The services provided will be within the legal parameters of “reasonable accommodation.”